How did you first learn to do math?

 The same logic applies to digital products.

-Obviously, you can’t hold it in your hands, but when you’re just starting to scratch the surface of digital product ideas, being able to see and experience real-life examples is the difference between a dream and a deliverable.
+Obviously, you can’t hold it in your hands, but when you’re just starting to scratch the surface of info product possibilities and in the early aughts of validating your ideas, being able to see and experience real-life examples is the difference between a dream and a deliverable.

-To make that process go a little smoother, we’ve put together 19 examples for you to check out and divided them between five categories to make it easy to find the perfect inspiration-sparking example for your business.
+To make that process go a little smoother, we’ve put together 19 examples of popular product types for you to check out and divided them between five categories to make it easy to find the perfect inspiration-sparking example for your business.

 Let’s get started.